 - There are no dependent visas for C visa holders.
 Each person in the family needs to apply for a separate C visa.

-If you like to visit friends or do tourism activities, a transit visa is not the appropriate type of visa.
+If you want to visit friends or do tourist activities, a transit visa is not the appropriate type of visa.

 - You can’t change to another non-immigrant status while on a C visa.

 - You can’t work or study while on a C visa.